 2: Be careful with sex

-a) Vaginal unprotected sex?
-Advise your woman to drink a round of probiotics so she doesn’t breed E. coli in her vagina 🙂 It’s a win-win for both of you!
+- Vaginal unprotected sex?
+Advise your woman to drink a round of probiotics so she doesn’t breed E. coli in her vagina.
+It’s a win-win for both of you!
 I recommend RepHresh Pro-B Probiotic as my favorite product on the market.

-b) Anal sex?
+- Anal sex?
 Well, you should probably use a condom.
-Also, you could try different probiotics to reduce the number of E. coli in your partner’s gut.
-The partner should drink them and you should too!
-More on this below.
+Also, you could try different probiotics to reduce the number of E. coli in your partner’s gut and make sure your partner is treating their constipation.

-c) Vaginal sex after anal play?
+- Vaginal sex after anal play?
 Bad idea!
 Unless you are washing up and putting a new condom the risk of spreading E. coli is too high.
+Still, an overall healthy male might be able to avoid the risk, just make sure to urinate right after the intercourse.

 3: Keep E. coli numbers in check

-Several studies have demonstrated efficacy of certain strains of probiotics to reduce the number of E. coli in the human gut.
+Several studies have demonstrated the efficacy of certain strains of probiotics to reduce the number of E. coli in the human gut.
 Some of them can adhere to E. coli to immobilize and help you to get rid of them.
-Others stick to the lining of your gut providing a natural barrier and reducing E. coli’s ability to stick to the lining in it’s turn.
+Others stick to the lining of your gut providing a natural barrier and reducing E.colis’ ability to stick to the lining.
 These probiotics are also known to increase immune function and to act as natural antibiotics to kill undesirable microbes.

 The following strains have been investigated and proved to reduce the number of E. coli: